From selling pickles in the streets of Manhattan to becoming a multibillion dollar company.

 In 1986, under the leadership of Leonard Polaner, grandson of Max and Lena, Polaner introduces the newest innovation in the preserve category—Polaner®All Fruit®.
 Sweetened only with fruit and fruit juice, Polaner All Fruit exists as a naturally sweetened, quality product and becomes a staple in America’s homes.
 Fueled by the popularity of its famous, “Don't DARE Call It Jelly!"® TV advertising campaign, Polaner is truly one of America’s favorite fruit spreads.

 New York investors, led by the firm Bruckman, Rosser, Sherrill & Co. and aided by Len Polaner, Dave Wenner and Bob Cantwell, form B&G Foods to acquire Bloch & Guggenheimer, Inc. and Burns & Ricker, Inc. (whose bagel chip business has since combined with and is now known as New York Style).

 B&G Foods completes its initial public offering of Enhanced Income Securities, a hybrid security that consisted of both common stock and a bond rolled into one instrument.
 The EISs traded on the American Stock Exchange and then the New York Stock Exchange until 2009.

 B&G Foods’ common stock begins trading as a separate security on the New York Stock Exchange.

-B&G Foods completes 20 acquisitions and grows from $129 million in net sales to more than $1.4 billion in net sales.
+B&G Foods completes 22 acquisitions and grows from $129 million in net sales to $1.7 billion in net sales.

 One of our primary strategies is to achieve net sales and earnings growth by acquiring complementary branded businesses that are most relevant to today's consumer.
 We seek to acquire shelf-stable, frozen and snack brands with strong brand equity, leading market positions, high margins, distribution expansion opportunities and compelling cost efficiencies at attractive valuations.